contextswitcher/contextswitcher/README.md

 ContextSwitcher has dedicated plugins for each supported applicatons.
 It controls the applications by sending keyboard presses and tries to read the window through the Windows API.

+Here, frameworks such as [FlaUI](https://github.com/FlaUI/FlaUI) (C#) could be used.
+See https://github.com/FlaUI/FlaUI/wiki/FAQ for discussions on the powers on FlaUI.

+When using the tool [Snipaste](https://www.snipaste.com/), one can see how good UI element detection by an external application can work.

 ### How to Communicate between the Apps and Context Switcher?

 Follow-up to "How to Implement Context Switching", Option 1.